Ajay18C/GPT-flix/README.md

  - Create sigin User Account
  - Implement sigIn API
  - Created Redux Store with User Slice
+ - Register For TMDB API and create app
+ - Get api token from TMDB
+ - Custom Hook for Nowplaying movies
+ - Updated store with movies
+ - Planning for main and sec container
+ - Fetch Data for Trailer
+ - Update the store with trailer
+ - Embeded the video
+ -

 ## Features
  - Login/Signup